 Old Tom Gin is a sweeter version of London Dry Gin.
 Simple syrup

-is used to distinguish this old style of gin from it's contemporaries.
+is used to distinguish this old style of gin from it's contemporaries and many include notes of citrus.
 Old Tom was the original gin used for Tom Collins

 New American Gin: